quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 We will use a simple producer to generate text to be processed by our new Word Counter application.

-NOTE: our example uses JSON formatting for Kafka message values.
+NOTE: Our example uses JSON formatting for Kafka message values.